cardano-foundation/developer-portal/docs/cardano-integration/creating-wallet-faucet.md

 ```

-Now you might find it odd that there is not much information in the result given by the command, but that is totally normal as there are no available **UTXO** in the specific **wallet address** that we have queried just yet as it is a new wallet.
+Now you might find it odd that there is not much information in the result that was returned the command, but that is totally normal as there are no available **UTXO** in the specific **wallet address** that we have queried just yet as it is a new wallet.

 Our next step is to request some `tADA` from the **Cardano Testnet Faucet**. **@TODO**